By Tim O’Meilia

 She was 86.

-A self-proclaimed Southern girl who attended Louisiana State University, Mrs. Armstrong moved to Evansville,… Continue
+A self-proclaimed Southern girl who attended Louisiana State University, Mrs. Armstrong moved to Evansville, Ind., where she kept her home for 38 years.
+After raising three… Continue

 Added by Mary Kate Leming on March 30, 2011 at 2:31pm —